artecs-group/nmf-dpcpp/README.md

 `export DPCPP_CPU_NUM_CUS=12`

+For changing the backend where the device executes, you can use "SYCL_DEVICE_FILTER" variables, for example:

+`export SYCL_DEVICE_FILTER=gpu,level_zero`

 ## Publications

 * Igual, Francisco D., et al. "Non-negative matrix factorization on low-power architectures and accelerators: A comparative study."
 Computers & Electrical Engineering 46 (2015): 139-156.